GoogleCloudPlatform/solutions-builder/docs/CLI_USAGE.md

 sb add component my_service -t git@github.com:GoogleCloudPlatform/solutions-builder.git/modules/blank_service
 ```

+- The git repo path is `git@github.com:GoogleCloudPlatform/solutions-builder.git` with the subfolder `modules/blank_service`.

 ## Terraform modules

 If you create a solution folder using `sb new <my-solution-folder>`, it will create the Terraform base module for you.